-funds beneficiaries IPA in Montenegro, much like those involved in shaping national policies, have different opinions about how easy it is to access information on EU funds and financing opportunities.
+Figure 28.
+Area in which representatives of IPA funds beneficiaries operate funds beneficiaries IPA Montenegro, much like those involved in shaping national policies, have different opinions about how easy it is to access information on EU funds and financing opportunities.
 However, numbers are similar.
-A majority of beneficiaries of IPA funds, accounting for 59.1%, report satisfied being with the accessibility of this information, indicating a generally positive perception.
+A majority of beneficiaries of IPA funds, accounting for 59.1%, report satisfied being with accessibility of this information, indicating a generally positive perception.
 Additionally, 27.3% of beneficiaries of IPA funds express a neutral stance, suggesting that they neither strongly agree nor disagree with the accessibility of information.